hhas/iris-script/README.md

 No built-in behaviors beyond evaluating values.
 All other behavior is provided by library-defined handles, including “primitive” behaviors such as assignment and flow control.

-Commands are unary prefix operators with an arbitrary name and optional (record) operand, e.g.:
+Commands are effectively unary prefix operators with an arbitrary name and optional (record) operand, e.g.:

     make {new: #document, at: end of documents, with_properties: {name: “Test”}}

-For convenience, an argument’s record punctation can often be omitted:
+For convenience, an argument’s record punctation can usually be omitted:

     make new: #document at: end of documents with_properties: {name: “Test”}